 Name: GOODLYBURN PRIMARY SCHOOL

 Address: Crieff Road, Perth, PH1 2NT

 Tel.
 No: 01738 454230

 Email: Goodlyburn@pkc.gov.uk

-Roll: 264 P1-P7 children, 49 nursery + 5
+Roll: 260 P1-P7 children, 48 nursery + 5

-morning and 5 afternoon strong start
+strong start places

-places

 Website http://goodlyburnps.schoolwebsite.scot

 Head Teacher Mrs Annemarie Sands

 Depute Head Teacher Mrs Karen Crockart

-You will get regular information about your child's progress and learning and teaching in our school, by regular newsletters, our school website, school app, Parent Contact appointments in November and March, open events, e.g. Financial Education, Health Week, class assemblies, concerts, etc. However, if you have a concern, please contact the school on 454230 and we will arrange an appointment for you to come in and discuss this with your child's class teacher or one of the management team.
+You will get regular information about your child's progress and learning and teaching in our school, by regular newsletters, SeeSaw, our school website, school app, Parent Contact appointments in November and March, open events, e.g. Financial Education, Health Week, class assemblies, concerts, etc. However, if you have a concern, please contact the school on 454230 and we will arrange an appointment for you to come in and discuss this with your child's class teacher or one of the management team.